Lexus LS 500h interior, dashboard & comfort

 Trundling along on smooth city streets on electric power alone, the Lexus LS 500h is in its element.
-When the road surface is uneven, its 20-inch wheels begin to pass shocks through the car's structure, but overall quietness is impressive unless full power is called upon, thanks to an engine that's muted unless pushed hard, as well as clever active-noise cancelling technology that drowns out mechanical noise.
+But when the road surface is uneven, its 20-inch wheels begin to pass shocks through the car's structure.
+Overall quietness is nonetheless impressive unless full power is called upon, thanks to an engine that's muted unless pushed hard, as well as clever active-noise cancelling technology that drowns out mechanical noise.

 The huge seats are extremely comfortable, too, and most of the time occupants will remain undisturbed to enjoy what is arguably the Lexus' strongest attribute – its beautifully built and uniquely designed interior.
 It's not such a treat for drivers as it is for their passengers, though, and some may find its styling rather fussy and contrived.

 Lexus LS 500h dashboard

 The LS 500 has a dashboard quite unlike that of any other luxury car – even the technologically advanced Audi A8 seems more conventional at first glance.
-It stretches across the car like an aircraft wing, abruptly ending where it meets the door panel on either side, yet surprisingly little of it is devoted to displays and controls – many features are operated via the infotainment system.
+It stretches across the car like an aircraft wing, abruptly ending where it meets the door panel on either side, yet surprisingly little of it is devoted to displays and controls – many features are operated using the infotainment system.